 Some VPNs to avoid

 One of the reasons people opt for a VPN is so that their privacy and anonymity are guaranteed.
 We’ve discussed this at length throughout the article – VPN providers have a similar commitment that they respect the wishes of their users and don’t try to pull a fast one.
 Unfortunately, some companies have a history of not caring at all.
-In this section, we’ll tell you about three VPN services that willingly sold or handed over user data.
+In this section, we’ll tell you about two VPN services that willingly sold or handed over user data.
 We believe that’s a major ethical violation and a red flag to avoid them in the future.

 There’s evidence to suggest that VPN provider PureVPN collaborated with law enforcement agencies to help identify one of its users.